brimdata/zync/design.md

 that this record depended upon, i.e., if this output record was generated from multiple input records comprising a disaggregated transaction, then `seqno` is the maximum `seqno` of these input records.
-Once the system "cursor" exceeds this value, this record's transaction ID is no longer needed to be excluded as a candidate for processing.
+Once the system "cursor" exceeds this value, this record's transaction ID is no longer needed and can be excluded as a candidate for processing.

 The "staging" pool's pool key is `seqno` and is sorted in descending order.